xz-stjude/MitoEdit/README.md

 ### Required Data:

 #### 1. Position:
-- The position of the base you want to change (1-based index).
+- The position of the base you want to edit (1-based index).
 For example, if you want to modify the first base of the sequence, you would enter 1.

 #### 2. Reference Base:
 - The original base at the specified position (A, T, C, or G).

 #### 3. Mutant Base:
-- The base you want to change to (A, T, C, or G).
+- The desired base edit (A, T, C, or G).

 ### Optional Data Parameter:
 #### Input File:
-- The path to a file (.txt or .fasta) containing the mtDNA sequence.
+- The path to a file (.txt or .fasta) containing any DNA sequence.
-- If not provided, MitoEdit will use a default file of the [human mtDNA](https://www.ncbi.nlm.nih.gov/nuccore/251831106) from NCBI.
+- If not provided, MitoEdit will the [human mtDNA sequence](https://www.ncbi.nlm.nih.gov/nuccore/251831106) from NCBI by default.

 ## What MitoEdit outputs are included?
 MitoEdit creates the following outputs to help you analyze the base editing process: